How to Get a Personal Loan With Bad Credit in South Africa (2026 Guide)

 I found that planning and preparation go a long way.
 Here’s my step-by-step process:

-Lenders usually ask for proof of ID, recent payslips, bank statements, and proof of address.
-Having these ready speeds up your application process and allows you to respond quickly to requests. - Apply Responsibly
+Lenders usually request proof of ID, recent payslips, bank statements, and proof of address.
+Having these ready speeds up your application process and allows you to respond quickly to requests.

 If unsecured loans aren’t an option, consider secured personal loans, where you use an asset as collateral, or ask a trusted person to be a guarantor.
 This could make lenders more open to approving your application.
-Just remember, both these options have risks if you’re unable to pay back.
+Just remember, both these options have risks if you’re unable to repay.

 Tips for Improving Approval Odds (Even with Bad Credit)